 - All teacher candidates applying for traditional internship placement within a school division will be required to complete fingerprinting and a criminal background check through the school division’s human resources office (not through George Mason University) prior to beginning internship.

-- When completing background check paperwork, please include even the most minor infractions that may appear on your record.
+- When completing background check paperwork, please include all incidents and events – even the most minor infractions that may appear on your record.
+Include everything, even if the incident occurred several years ago.
 Failure to do so, whether or not such incidents resulted in conviction, may result in the denial or termination of internship placement.
 Many placement denials are the result of failure to disclose issues that would otherwise not have blocked a student’s placement.

 - All placement requirements, including the criminal background check, must be successfully completed before a teacher candidate is eligible to receive an internship placement.